bytesbyt/econte/README.md

   - Featured at the top of the page, the navigation shows the blog name in the left corner: Econte.
   - Featured on all three pages on the right, the full responsive navigation bar includes links to the Home, Blog and Subscibe page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-  - THe navigation clearly tells the user the name website and makes the different sections of information easy to read.
+  - The navigation clearly tells the user the name website and makes the different sections of information easy to read.

  ![Navigation Bar](assets/docs/econte_nav.png)